remelop03/numpy-tutorial-exercises/.learn/exercises/003-numpy-version/README.md

 ## 📝 Instructions:

-1. Print NumPy's version in the console.
+1. Print NumPy's version and configuration in the console.

 ## 💡 Hints: